CosmoStat/shapepipe/docs/wiki/canfar.md

 ### Submit a general example job

+We recommend to go through this example to understand how the job submission system works.
+If you only want to submit a CFIS job, you may skip [ahead](#).

-1. Create a bash script.
+1. Create a bash program script.

-    The bash script defines the command lines to be run on the snapshot.
+    The bash program script defines the program (= command lines) to be run on the snapshot.
     The following example script demonstrates how to:
      - activate the ShapePipe environment,
      - create an output directory,
      - copy a configuration file to the snapshot from the VOSPACE,